 A series of supernatural executions of criminals has been occurring in Gotham for three weeks.
 Batman decides it’s high time to investigate and picks the brain of lead investigator Detective Marcus Driver, who gives a suspect identification that matches the Spectre.
 After a fugitive crook gets eaten alive by spiders, a result of the Spectre’s supernatural hand, Batman and Driver follow the trail of three other fugitive crooks.
 Shortly thereafter, the Dynamic Duo finds two others dead, again obviously killed by the Spectre’s supernatural involvement.
 (The second fugitive is stabbed to death with dollar bills while the third suffocates to death.)
 The fourth crook is captured by the GCPD and brought downtown for processing.
 At police HQ, a giant-sized Spectre materializes, despite the fact that the spirit of Crispus Allen (which hosts the Spectre) begs God to cease the senseless vengeance.
 But alas, Allen can’t hold back the Wrath of the Almighty and the Spectre attempts to kill the fourth baddie.
 Batman swings in and kicks the Spectre in the face, telling him to get out of Gotham.
 The Spectre leaves, but not before burning his victim alive.

-–REFERENCE: Wonder Woman, Batman, and Superman meet to discuss the possibility of kicking Wally West out of the JLA, citing that lately he has been neglectful of his team obligations, ignoring emergency calls and monitor duty in favor of adventuring with his kids (as mentioned in Justice League of America Vol. 2 #20).
+–REFERENCE: In Justice League of America Vol. 2 #20.
+Wonder Woman, Batman, and Superman meet to discuss the possibility of kicking Wally West out of the JLA, citing that lately he has been neglectful of his team obligations, ignoring emergency calls and monitor duty in favor of adventuring with his kids.
 Wonder Woman then talks to Wally and the latter is able to reprove his worth to the team by defeating Queen Bee.

-–NOTE: All the surviving super-villains on Darkseid’s prison planet escape and return to Earth (as seen in Salvation Run #7).
+–NOTE: In Salvation Run #7.
+All the surviving super-villains on Darkseid’s prison planet escape and return to Earth.
 However, J’onn is left stranded on the planet.

 –Action Comics #851